merenlab/merenlab.org/tutorials/infant-gut/index.md

 ```

 Putting genomes in a phylogenomic context is one of the common ways to compare them to each other.
 The common practice is to concatenate aligned sequences of single-copy core genes for each genome of interest, and generate a phylogenomic tree by analyzing the resulting alignment.

-For instance [PhyloSift](https://phylosift.wordpress.com/) is one of the programs that will do this for you when you have a bunch of genomes you want to analyze.
-While PhyloSift is very convenient and will be enough for the vast majority of scientists as it automatically identifies a set of marker genes in genomes of interest, anvi'o offers a full control over the phylogenomic workflow by letting *you* pick the genes for a phylogenomic analysis (so there is more room for 'fancy activities', or 'losing our mental health altogether' .. depending on where you stand).

 Let's assume we want to run a phylogenomic analysis on all genome bins we have in the collection `merens` in the IGD (you may have your own collections somewhere, that is fine too).